-Figure 44.
-Cova da Beira Region and landscape
+Figure 48.
+Cova da Beira, Portuguese Pilot region, and landscape

-Cova da Beira combines a strong implantation of the industry in an area with a strong rural influence, resulting in a rural region of high population density.
+Cova da Beira combines a strong implantation of industry in an area with a strong rural influence, resulting in a rural region of high population density (57,6 residents/km2; source: INE 2022).
 The asymmetry in land distribution is revealed by the presence of large side-by-side properties with a generalized smallholding.
-The landscape is very diverse, due to the hydrographic network that influences land uses and their distribution.
+The landscape is very diverse, due to the hydrographic network that influences land use and their distribution.
 Today most of the area is occupied with intensive agriculture and fruit farming (apple, peach, cherry).
 The landscape is strongly compartmentalized, marked by the agricultural land uses and the granitic outcrops with oak woodland patches.
 This is a region of abundant water resources, characterized by a great interannual irregularity.

 Recent fires have had an important impact in large tracts of the mountain ecosystems, calling for preventive measures to regulate future fire damage and restoration measures to recover the native habitats, their biodiversity, and the ecosystems services they provide, including water flow regulation, control of soil erosion, and habitats for wildlife, namely wild pollinators.